jquense/yup/README.md

 })
 ```

-Alternatively you can provide a function the returns a schema
+Alternatively you can provide a function that returns a schema
 (called with the value of the key and the current schema).

 ```js